 Accused: Emil Lowenstein

-The business card read “Theodore Grunewald, barber and hair dresser, 35 Atlantic street, South Brooklyn.”
+A business card found on an unidentified corpse in Watervliet, New York, read “Theodore Grunewald, barber and hair dresser, 35 Atlantic street, South Brooklyn.”
 At Grunewald’s barbershop detectives learned that on August 5, an employee of the shop, Emil Lowenstein, came in early, took all of his tools, left without a word and never came back.

 Lowenstein and his wife lived in the upper half of a two family house in Brooklyn.
 John D. Weston and his wife lived in the downstairs apartment.
 The detectives arrived there and found Mrs. Weston distraught; John Weston had disappeared the same time as Lowenstein.
 Weston had left the house the morning of August 5, carrying a small satchel that he had recently purchased.
 He left twenty dollars on the mantelpiece and told his wife “there is some money to get breakfast with” and hadn't been seen since.

-There was evidence that they took the Harlem railroad to Chatham, there changed trains for Albany, arriving at about 5:14.
+There was evidence that they had taken the Harlem railroad to Chatham, there changed trains for Albany, arriving at about 5:14.
 From there they went to Watervliet where, the authorities believed, Emil Lowenstein murdered John Weston.
-The reason Weston had withdrawn all his money, and the purpose of their journey could not be determined.
+But the reason Weston had withdrawn all his money, and the purpose of their journey could not be determined.

 On August 6, Lowenstein returned to Brooklyn and had apparently come into some money.
 He began buying new furniture for the apartment, new clothes and jewelry for his wife and himself, and he put a down payment on a barbershop of his own in Manhattan.
 He also made a strange request of his wife; he said John Weston had given him two revolvers and he wanted her to throw one of them into the river.
 She obliged while traveling on the ferry from Brooklyn to Manhattan.